home-assistant/home-assistant.io/source/_integrations/triggercmd.markdown

 ---
-title: TRIGGERcmd
+title: TRIGGERcmd Integration
-description: Instructions on how to integrate TRIGGERcmd with Home Assistant.
+description: How to integrate TRIGGERcmd with Home Assistant.
 ha_category:
   - Switch
   - Automation